AmirAdarGit/tiny-url-inscale/README.md

-# Tiny url inscale
+# Tiny URL Inscale

-Web application where a user can generate a short url for a given url.<br/>
+A user service application replacing an arbitrary length URL address with a short one..<br/>

 ## Introduction